columbus-elst-connection/l-system-workshop/book/src/parser/sequence.md

 1. Implement and test the `sequence!` macro.
 2. Often white space is not that interesting.
 Create a macro that allows and ignores whitespace between the different parsers.
+3. Sometimes we want to create some variables and move them in the closure.
+   Create a `move_sequence` macro that moves the environment.